Jamie Pedersen

-Jamie D. Pedersen (born September 9, 1968) is an American lawyer and politician serving as a member of the Washington State Senate, representing the 43rd district since 2013.
-A member of the Democratic Party, he previously served as a member of the Washington House of Representatives from 2007 to 2013.
+Jamie D. Pedersen (born September 9, 1968) is an American lawyer and politician serving as the majority leader of the Washington State Senate, representing the 43rd district since 2013.
+A member of the Democratic Party, he previously served as a member of the Washington House of Representatives for the 43rd district from 2007 to 2013.

 Early life and education

 Pedersen grew up in Puyallup, Washington and attended Puyallup High School.
 He graduated summa cum laude in American Studies from Yale and received his J.D. degree from Yale Law School.
 Pedersen was an active member of the Yale Russian Chorus while an undergraduate and law student, and remains active in the alumni of the Yale Russian Chorus.
 He clerked for Judge Stephen Williams on the U.S. Court of Appeals for the D.C.
 Circuit.

 Career

 Law practice

 Pedersen joined Preston Gates & Ellis in 1995, working on corporate mergers.
 His pro bono work during this time focused on gay rights issues and he was Lambda Legal's lead attorney on the state's same-sex marriage case – Andersen v.
 King County.
 In 2012 he was hired by McKinstry, a Seattle-headquartered construction firm, as General Counsel.